-The FMA alleges the man contacted people and convinced them to ‘invest’ by transferring money into bank accounts he controlled.
-After incorporating a company, he further cold-called other investors to promote a foreign exchange investment service which did not exist.
+The FMA alleges Mr McCall contacted people and convinced them to ‘invest’ by transferring money into bank accounts he controlled.
+After incorporating a company, Morgan Cooper Limited, he further cold-called other investors to promote a foreign exchange investment service which did not exist.

 He obtained just under $100,000 from the people he contacted.
 Neither he, nor his company was authorised or licensed by the FMA, but he held out he would invest funds on their behalf.

 Karen Chang, FMA Head of Enforcement said, “The FMA will take enforcement action where it sees conduct at the perimeter of financial markets that harms investors or could damage the reputation of New Zealand’s financial markets.”